radoslawmikolajczyk/BookIT/README.md

 * If the data is correct, the user is redirected to the main screen of the application.
 * In case of incorrect data, an error message is displayed, informing the user to check their login and password.
 * If the user does not have an account yet, they can navigate to the registration page using the "Need an account?
 SIGN UP" link.

+3. #### Terms & Conditions Page
+This page allows the user to read the terms and conditions.

+The "Back" button takes the user back to the registration page.
+By creating an account, we assume that the user accepts the terms and conditions.
 4.
 ## Technologies
 Project is created with: